Kaginari/terraform-provider-mongodb/README.md

 # Terraform Provider Mongodb

-This repository is a Algolia Mongodb for [Terraform](https://www.terraform.io).
+This repository is a Terraform Mongodb for [Terraform](https://www.terraform.io).

 ### Requirements